metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Copy-WinModule.md

 ## SYNOPSIS

-Copy modules from the compatibility session that are directly usable in PowerShell Core.
+Copy modules from the compatibility session that are directly usable in PowerShell Core

 ## SYNTAX